-SC does not have exposures to securities borrowing/lending; hence this section does not have any disclosure on counterparty credit risk.
+SC does not have exposures to securities borrowing/lending; hence, this section does not have any disclosure on counterparty credit risk.

-In terms of off-balance sheet items, SC has SAR 31.2 million as off-balance sheet as of 31st Dec 2016.
-These are the promissory note for currency hedging amounting to SAR 30M and future commitments arising from leasehold commitments amounting to SAR 1.2M.
+In terms of off-balance sheet items, SC has SAR 2.4 M as off-balance sheet as of December 31, 2021, these are future commitments arising from leasehold commitments amounting to SAR 2.4 M.